BradenThomp/DiscordBot/README.md

 ### Installation without docker

-If installing without Docker, make sure all dependancies in requirements.txt are installed either in a virtual environment or globaly.
+If installing without Docker, make sure all dependancies in requirements.txt are installed either in a virtual environment or globally.

 ## Usage